groupdocs-signature/GroupDocs.Signature-Products/content/signature/net/sign/barcode/DutchKIX-tif.md

 head_description: "Put BARCODE Signature on TIF file for .NET using a few lines of code.
 Use the GroupDocs Document Signature API to sign dozens file formats."

 ############################# Header ############################
-title: "Operating BARCODE Signatures in .TIF files with C#"
+title: "Sign .TIF files with BARCODE signatures in C#"
 description: "How to add BARCODE Signature with a few lines of .NET code"
 bg_image: "https://cms.admin.containerize.com/templates/aspose/App_Themes/V3/images/bg/header1.png"
 bg_overlay: false